jeffersonfparil/imputef/README.md

 - **optimise_n_steps_corr**: number levels for the optimisation of the minimum loci correlation or number of linked loci.
 [Default=10]
 - **optimise_n_steps_dist**: number levels for the optimisation of the maximum pool distance or number of nearest neighbours.
 [Default=10]
 - **optimise_n_reps**: number of replications for the optimisation of the minimum loci correlation or number of linked loci and maximum pool distance or number of nearest neighbours.
 [Default=1]
-- **misc_min_l**: minimum number of linked loci to be included in imputation if using minimum loci correlation threshold.
-If the default value of zero is used, then mean value imputation will be used if no loci passed the minimum correlation threshold [Default=0].
+- **misc_min_l**: minimum number (greater than 0) of linked loci to be included in imputation if using minimum loci correlation threshold.
+If the default value of zero is used, then mean value imputation will be used if no loci passed the minimum correlation threshold [Default=1].
-- **misc_min_k**: minimum number of nearest neighbours to be included in imputation if using maximum distance threshold.
-If the default value of zero is used, then mean value imputation will be used if no neighbours passed the maximum distance threshold [Default=0].
+- **misc_min_k**: minimum number (greater than 0) of nearest neighbours to be included in imputation if using maximum distance threshold.
+If the default value of zero is used, then mean value imputation will be used if no neighbours passed the maximum distance threshold [Default=1].

 ## Output